fsfe/reuse-tool/docs/usage.rst

 The STDOUT output of ``reuse lint`` is valid Markdown.
 Occasionally some logging will be printed to STDERR, which is not valid Markdown.

+You may prevent STDOUT output by using the `--quiet` option.
+This can be useful if you are only interested in the exit code.

 This is some example output of ``reuse lint``:

 .. code-block:: text